 - Is the organization part of a group of organizations with similar beliefs and structures?

 Applicants do not have to meet all 14 factors in order to obtain 501(c) (3) status.
-Rather the IRS will weigh all of the factors to determine whether the organization qualifies a tax-exempt church.
+Rather the IRS will weigh all of the factors to determine whether the organization qualifies as a tax-exempt church.
 Applicants that cannot satisfy this standard, may still qualify under 501(c)(3) as a religious organization.

 Many larger religious denominations have already applied for and received a group exemption.
 If your congregation is affiliated with (or could be affiliated with) a larger organization, check with the organization’s head office to determine whether they have a group exemption and whether your congregation could be added as a member of the group.